Looking for the best things to do in Florence in October 2018?

 This is a real occasion to take part in one of the more traditional things to do in Florence in October!

-Ceramics artisans from all over the world show their skills and wares at the annual pottery fair, 'Fiera Internazionale della Ceramica'.
+Ceramics artisans from all over the world show their skills and wares at the 2018 edition of the annual pottery fair, 'Fiera Internazionale della Ceramica'.

 This international ceramics fair is one of the best things to do in Florence for those who appreciate master craftsmanship and the best of made-in-Italy and abroad.